danajp/AdventureWorks-for-Postgres/README.md

+# TL;DR Dana's Modifications

+1. Have a postgres instance running.
+For example:

+        docker run -it -e POSTGRES_PASSWORD=postgres postgres:9.6

+1. Create the schema and load the data

+        make

+1. Connect to the database

+        make connect

+1. destroy everything

+        make clean

 # AdventureWorks for Postgres

 This project provides the scripts necessary to set up the OLTP part of the go-to database used in